Yoshiboi18303/EconoCord/PRIVACY.md

 --------------------------------------------

-4) Your data is fully secured behind a MongoDB Server, only the developers can see your data!
+4) Your data is fully secured in a remote database, so only the developers can see it.

 --------------------------------------------